symphonyoss/App-Integrations-Universal/README.md

 The Universal Webhook Integration enables you to send messages directly from any service into a Symphony conversation of your choice - either a 1:1 IM with you, or a room that you are the owner of.

 ## How it works
-If you have a service that can be configured to send webhooks, all you have to do is point it to the URL you generate in the Universal Webhook Integration configuration pane and then format a message in messageML.
+If you have a service that can be configured to send webhooks, all you have to do is point it to the URL you generate in the Universal Webhook Application available on Symphony Market, and setup your service to post webhook payloads to that URL, in messageML format.

 ## What formats and events it support and what it produces
 Every integration will get a message sent in a specific format (depending on what system is it dealing with) and it will usually convert it into an "entity" before it reaches the Symphony platform.